sweattep/ancient_quotes/README.md

 >Lo, in His holy ones He putteth no credence, And the heavens have not been pure in His eyes.

 >Should I prostrate to one You created from clay?

+>For beware of wrath when abundance entices you; don't let a big bribe turn you aside

+>God rescues the afflicted by their affliction and opens their ears in oppression